Can men get yeast infections

 In reality, yeast infection in men is very common.
-A lot of men have fungal infections and male yeast infection symptoms all over their body for years as a result of a systemic candida overgrowth.
+A lot of men have clear male yeast infection symptoms all over their body for years as a result of a systemic candida overgrowth.
 In many of these cases, the candida overgrowth problem is only identified once the symptoms become more severe, and start to impact the quality of life.

 Table of Content